pymeasure/leco-protocol/control_protocol.md

 ##### Signing-in

-After connecting to a Coordinator (`Co1`), a Component (`CA`) SHALL send a `sign_in` message (see {ref}`methods.md#coordinator`) indicating its Component name.
+After connecting to a Coordinator (`Co1`), a Component (`CA`) SHALL send a `sign_in` message (see {ref}`methods.md#coordinator`) indicating its Component name in the sender frame of the envelope.

-The Coordinator SHALL indicate success/acceptance with a `result` response (according to [JSON-RPC](https://www.jsonrpc.org/specification)), giving the Namespace and other relevant information, or reply with an ERROR, e.g. if the Component name is already taken.
+**Success:** The Coordinator SHALL accept the sign-in with a `result` response (according to [JSON-RPC](https://www.jsonrpc.org/specification)), using its own Full name as the sender in the envelope (e.g. `N1.COORDINATOR`).
+The Component deduces its Namespace from the Namespace portion of that sender Full name.
+After a successful handshake:

+- The Coordinator SHALL store the Component name in its {ref}`control_protocol.md#directory` and SHALL ensure message delivery to that Component (e.g. by storing the (zmq) connection identity with the local directory).
+- The Coordinator SHALL notify the other Coordinators in the network that this Component signed in, see {ref}`control_protocol.md#coordinator-coordination`.
+- The Component SHALL store the Namespace and use it from this moment on, to generate its Full name.

-In that case, the Coordinator MAY indicate a suitable, still available variation on the indicated Component name.
+**Error:** If the Component name is already taken, the Coordinator SHALL reply with an ERROR.
+The Coordinator MAY indicate a suitable, still available variation on the indicated Component name.
 The Component MAY retry signing in with a different chosen name.

-After a successful handshake, the Coordinator SHALL store the Component name in its {ref}`control_protocol.md#directory` and SHALL ensure message delivery to that Component (e.g. by storing the (zmq) connection identity with the local directory).
-It SHALL also notify the other Coordinators in the network that this Component signed in, see {ref}`control_protocol.md#coordinator-coordination`.
-Similarly, the Component SHALL store the Namespace and use it from this moment on, to generate its Full name.

-If a Component does send a message to someone without having signed in, the Coordinator SHALL refuse message handling and return an error.
+**Unsigned Components:** If a Component sends a message without having signed in, the Coordinator SHALL refuse message handling and return an error.

 :::{mermaid}
 sequenceDiagram